skandlab/PUREE/README.md

 The PUREE class is a wrapper class that exposes functionality to interact with the PUREE code.
 The class allows you to monitor the health of the backend, submit a file for processing, and get the logs and puree-processed output.

 ## Requirements
-This package has the following dependencies
+This package is tested on python versions above `3.8`.
+In addition, it has the following dependencies

 ```
 pandas==1.5.3